AppXpress/CollaborationApp/readme.md

 # Customer Collaboration App

-The customer collaboration app is an app written in React-Native that allows different GT Nexus customers to collabaorate on ideas and feedback for the GT Nexus platform.
+Customer Collaboration is an app written in React-Native that allows different GT Nexus customers to collaborate on ideas and feedback for the GT Nexus platform.

   - Create threads and discuss back and forth
   - Support for voting on threads